kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

   <!-- (TOC Evaluation goes here) -->
   Dragonfly does not have formally defined "subprojects", but [all repositories](https://github.com/orgs/dragonflyoss/repositories?type=all) under the dragonflyoss adhere to the well defined governance.

-  **TODO for Dragonfly team:** nydas looks like a subproject, if it isn't, it shall be stated as well what it is to the Dragonfly community.
+  **TODO for Dragonfly team:** nydus looks like a subproject, if it isn't, it shall be stated as well what it is to the Dragonfly community.

 - [ ] **If the project has subprojects: subproject leadership, contribution, maturity status documented, including add/remove process.**

   <!-- (TOC Evaluation goes here) -->
-  **TODO for Dragonfly team:** Ref the question above
+  **TODO for Dragonfly team:** Ref the issue above

 ## Contributors and Community